Marisken Surgery: Treatment, Procedure & Experiences

 When is conservative treatment sufficient?

 Mild symptoms can often be controlled by gentle anal hygiene, stool regulation, and soothing care.
-Preparations like CANNEFF® SUP with CBD and hyaluronic acid can calm the irritated mucous membrane and alleviate inflammatory phases – this can delay surgery but not replace it if functional problems persist.
+Preparations like CANNEFF® SUP with CBD and hyaluronic acid can calm irritated mucous membranes and reduce inflammatory phases – this can delay surgery but not replace it if functional problems persist.

 Conservative treatment options